Meet the PHEs

 Deve Mehta – he/him/his

-My name is Deve and I’m a junior at Pitzer College!
+My name is Deve and I’m a senior at Pitzer College!
 I was born and raised in Dallas, Texas and now I’m here in sunny California.
 I’m majoring in Public Health: Sexual & Reproductive Health with a minor in Anthropology.
 I’ve been a Peer Health Educator since my sophomore year and I love doing outreach events and teaching people about the various aspects of health and wellness.
 My area of specialty is sexual & reproductive health which encompasses various things like gender, sexuality, HIV/AIDS, STI transmission, etc… When I’m not busy with school, I enjoy hanging out with friends, traveling, watching shows on Netflix, doing henna, or browsing through social media.

 Donnie Denome – they/them/theirs